Reposted: Ten Steps for Attending a Keysigning Party

 1. Get your key ID

-Find your public key, by typing this:
+Find your public key:

 $ gpg --list-keys

-This gives the results as below, the uid should match your name and chosen email address.
-Note the id, on the line labelled 'pub':
+This gives results like the below.
+The uid should match your name and chosen email address.
+Note the id on the line labelled "pub":

 > /home/alex/.gnupg/pubring.gpg